Mike Muscala

-Michael Peter Muscala (/muˈSKĂ luh/; born July 1, 1991) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Michael Peter Muscala (/muˈSKĂ luh/; born July 1, 1991) is an American professional basketball coach and former player who currently serves as an assistant coach for the Phoenix Suns of the National Basketball Association (NBA).
+He played eleven seasons in the NBA for the Atlanta Hawks, Philadelphia 76ers, Los Angeles Lakers, Oklahoma City Thunder, Boston Celtics, Washington Wizards, and Detroit Pistons.
+He played college basketball for the Bucknell Bison.

 Early life

-Muscala was born on July 1, 1991, in St. Louis Park, Minnesota, to parents Bob and Mary.
-His mother later married Thomas Maida.
-He has a stepsister, Madeline.
+Muscala was born on July 1, 1991, in St. Louis Park, Minnesota.
+He has a stepsister.
 Muscala grew up in Minnesota, and attended schools in Roseville, Minnesota, graduating from Roseville High School.

 College career

 Muscala played for the Bucknell Bison men's basketball team for four seasons.
 He was the 2011 Patriot League Men's Basketball Player of the Year after leading the Bison to an NCAA tournament appearance.
 In addition, he was named to the First Team All-Patriot League and AP All-American Honorable Mention in 2010–2011.
 He was a 2012–13 Academic All-America selection.
 He was also a 2012–13 Senior CLASS Award finalist.
 In 2013, Muscala also won the Patriot League Player of the Year, Defensive Player of the Year, and earned First-Team All Conference honors, becoming the first player in Patriot League history to earn Player of the Year and Tournament MVP twice.
 During his 2012–13 campaign, Muscala also became Bucknell's all-time leading scorer, surpassing Al Leslie's 32-year record.

+On February 16, 2020, Bucknell retired Muscala's number 31.
+He became the third player in school history so honored.